simpledevio/js-training-grounds/src/content/docs/guides/react.md

 ### CSS + JS

+For this section, create a new file called `HelloWorld.css` in the components folder.

 ```css title="HelloWorld.css"
 .red {
   color: red;
 }
 ```

+Next, import that file inside HelloWorld.jsx.
+Then, use a ternary operator with the className prop to toggle the class.
+Also, add an onClick prop with an inline function that toggles the isActive state variable.

 ```jsx title="HelloWorld.jsx" {2} "className={isActive ? 'red' : ''}" "onClick={() => setIsActive(!isActive)}"
 import { useState } from 'react';